abissens/abissens-site/src/posts/articles/disable_osiv.md

 git: https://github.com/elethought-courses/osiv-course.git
 ---

-There's a Spring concept that rarely comes up in technical discussions, even among experienced Java developers.
-Not because it's obscure—every Spring Boot startup displays a warning about it—but because it works silently in the background until it doesn't.

-That concept is Open Session In View.
+Open Session In View is a blind spot for most Spring developers—not because it's obscure, but because it works silently until it doesn't.
+This article explains what OSIV does, why it's problematic, and what breaks when you disable it.
 ---

-There's a Spring concept that rarely comes up in technical discussions, even among experienced Java developers.
+Having asked about Open Session In View in many interviews, I've noticed it's a blind spot for most developers.
 Not because it's obscure—every Spring Boot startup displays a warning about it—but because it works silently in the background until it doesn't.

-That concept is Open Session In View.
+Every Spring Boot application with JPA displays this warning at startup:

 ```shell
 WARN 7140 --- [main] JpaBaseConfiguration$JpaWebConfiguration :